Race Against Time To Find Survivors 4 Days After Morocco Quake

 The rebuilding effort is expected to be enormfor the country which is already suffering economic woes and years of drought and now fears a downturn in the crucial tourism sector.

-Prime Minister Aziz Akhannouch chaired a meeting on Monday on housing and reconstruction and then pledged that "citizens who have lost their homes will receive compensation," adding that the details would be announced later.
+Prime Minister Aziz Akhannouch chaired a Monday meeting on housing and reconstruction and then pledged that“citizens who have lost their homes will receive compensation”, adding that the details would be announced later.